 Public Works administers the County's Graffiti Abatement Program, which is tasked with the removal of graffiti in the unincorporated areas of the County and Flood Control District channels.
 The Program also includes an outreach component to encourage communities to report graffiti.
-At the end of the second guarter of Fiscal Year 2024-25, Public Works abated 27,631 graffiti tags throughout the County, to promote safe and sustainable communities.
+At the end of the third quarter of Fiscal Year 2024-25, Public Works abated 33,718 graffiti tags throughout the County, to promote safe and sustainable communities.